Here are the best brands for vegan shampoos and conditioners without animal testing - 100% cruelty-free!

 Source & Copyright by Aveda

-The vegan lifestyle is becoming more and more popular among us.
+A vegan lifestyle is becoming more and more popular.
 Abstaining from animal foods such as milk, eggs, meat, fish and honey requires an adapted care routine though.
 Because not all shampoos, creams, perfumes and makeup products are vegan.

-Vegan products are not always organic and cruelty-free
+Caution: Vegan shampoos and conditioners are not always organic and cruelty-free

 Vegan: Numerous cosmetic companies still use animal ingredients such as carmine, beeswax or animal proteins for the manufacture of beauty products.
 Vegan products replace all such substances with vegetable or synthetic alternatives.